 Our written reviews, previews, interviews, etc. are always 100% free for game companies and developers.
 We strive to be fair and unbiased in presenting our impressions and thoughts as well as pointing out what sort of player your game will appeal to.
 Please contact Jeff if you would like The Gaming Gang to tackle your title and he will provide shipping information.

-The Gaming Gang is one of the most popular table top gaming focused websites in he world – as of this writing we’re on pace to finish 2017 with 1.08 million unique visitors and approximately 8.4 million visits overall.
-TGG consistently ranks in the top one tenth of one percent of websites in worldwide traffic also.
+The Gaming Gang is one of the most popular table top gaming focused websites in he world – as of this writing we’re on pace to finish 2022 with over one million unique visitors overall.

 We cannot make any promises about the sort of review you will receive, when you will receive it or if you’ll even get one; we hate nothing more than trashing a game that someone spent a lot of time and effort on.
 As a result, if your game is good we generally get around to reviewing it faster than games which are more tedious to play or of low quality gameplay.
 In some cases, we may opt to preview your game rather than review it.
 Normally you can expect the review, or preview, to make it’s way to our visitors within thirty days of receipt of the game.